IowaDave/ESP01-8266-Meets-Canterbury-Tales/README.md

 const char string_1[] PROGMEM = "Also store me in flash";
 const char string_2[] PROGMEM = "Hey!
 Store me in flash, too!";

-// I found that the second "const" token in the table's declaration could be omitted, like this: const char * string_table[] PROGMEM = {string_0, string_1, string_2};
+// The second "const" token in the table's declaration was omitted, like this: const char * string_table[] PROGMEM = {string_0, string_1, string_2};
 </code></pre>

 I prefer the alternate form because it seems clear and complete.
 The sketch in this repository follows the alternate syntax.
 Readers may certainly adhere closely to the Arduino.cc reference if they prefer.
 It would be the first trouble-shooting step to try in the event my alternate format fails to compile.

 ## Retrieve strings from flash memory for further processing
 Attempts to access directly the strings stored in flash memory can crash the 8266 program.
 The references explain why.
-I won't repeat it here.
+I won't repeat the reasons here.
 Special methods must be used to access strings stored in flash.

 The method I used copies the strings -- one at a time -- into a small buffer located in RAM.
-I know, because I counted, that the longest line in the poem has fewer than 60 characters.
-I declared a c-type string having 60-character capacity to act as the buffer, as follows:
+The longest line in the poem has fewer than 60 characters.
+Therefore, a single, c-type string having 60-character capacity can serve as the buffer, as follows:

 <pre><code style="font-family: monospace; ">
 // Define a string buffer in RAM char stringBuf[60];
 </code></pre>

+This is magic.
 The sketch declares 903 strings, one for each line in the poem.
 It declares an array of 903 pointers to the strings.
-All of that is stored in flash.
+All of that text -- almost 40,000 bytes -- is stored in flash memory.
+Then it takes only 60 bytes of RAM to process the text.

 **Pseudo-code for this part**